buildbuddy-io/buildbuddy/docs/guide-auth.md

 Authentication and authorization for user-owned keys works mostly the same as organization-level keys, with the following differences:

-- Users with Developer role within the organization cannot customize API key permissions on any user-owned keys that they create.
-Keys created by Developer users are granted permissions to read and write to the content-addressable store (CAS), and read-only permissions for the action cache (AC).
+- The permissions that can be assigned to personal API keys are restricted according to the user's role within the associated organization.
+API keys cannot be assigned permissions that are not granted to the user based on their role.
+If a user's role changes, any existing personal API keys are updated to remove any permissions that are no longer allowed by their new role.
+See [User roles](#user-roles) for a list of available roles and associated permissions.
 - User-level keys are deleted automatically when a user is removed from the organization.
 It may take up to 5 minutes for the API key deletion to take effect.